paradite/hn-ratio/README.md

 Hacker News top 50 stories ranked by Comment/Score ratio.

+## Why

+Being a long-time Hacker News reader, I realized that most interesting HN submissions for me are of two categories:

-See stories that attract a lot of attention and comments, and stories that attract a lot of attention but few comments.
+- stories that attract a lot of attention and comments, signaling active and extended debates
+- stories that attract a lot of attention but few comments, signaling very insightful post that requires no further comments

+Hence, I used the Comment/Score ratio to sort the top HN submissions and locate these stories at the top and the bottom of the list.

 ## Results

 [Results by date](https://github.com/paradite/hn-ratio/tree/master/results)

-Note that new "promoted" stories with low votes and job listings are filtered.
+Note that new "promoted" stories with low votes and HN-backed job listings are filtered.

 ## How to run the script